 - Has your dog experienced any injuries—current or past?

 Next, your veterinarian will perform a thorough physical examination (PE).
 This will include a “nose-to-tail” hands-on evaluation.
-Typically, this will include taking your dog’s weight and vital signs.
-The veterinarian will check your dog’s eyes, ears, mouth, lymph nodes, listen to the heart and lungs, palpate the abdomen, and observe your dog walk.
+Typically, this will include taking your dog’s weight and getting your dog’s vital signs.
+The veterinarian will check your dog’s eyes, ears, mouth, and lymph nodes, listen to the heart and lungs, and palpate the abdomen.

-They will then focus specifically on your dog’s limbs and joints.
+Your vet may then focus specifically on your dog’s limbs and joints.
+This involves feeling the muscles of the legs and back, pressing on certain areas to check for pain, and testing range of motion of the joints.
 Although any joint in the body can become arthritic, the most common location for arthritis in dogs is in the hips and hind legs.

 Your vet will look for a change in gait

-A gaiting exam should be next.
-I often take my client and patient out to the parking lot for this and tell them to pretend they are at Westminster as I observe the dog walk and trot.
-In this way, I can localize the dog’s discomfort and hone in on the diagnosis.
+A gait exam should be next.
+I often take my client and patient into the hallway or out to the parking lot for this.
+I tell them to pretend they are at Westminster as I observe the dog walk and trot.
+In this way, I can assess for subtle changes in gait to help localize pain.

 Arthritis in dogs: X-rays and more testing